 - List words that rhyme.
 For instance: fall, call, mall, tall, etc.

-- Practise telling stories in English.
-You can tell stories to younger ones and practise narrating in English.
+- Practice telling stories in English.
+You can tell stories to younger ones and practice narrating in English.

 - Don’t try to speak English quickly.
 It doesn’t make you a better English speaker.
 Learn to pause for effect.

 - Read your favorite English newspaper or magazine regularly.

 - Learn how to add prefixes and suffixes.
 Form sentences with multiple forms of a word.

 - Learn how a word morphed into its current state.
 Studying its etymology will help you remember it easily.

 - Participate in TOEFL, TOEIC, and other tests.
 You can always find sample tests online.